-- Ensure all wiring is tucked inside the flashhead base to avoid pinching and ensure the flexible conduit connector is properly sealed. - Close the flashhead and secure the two latches. - Connect a minimum 8 AWG grounding wire to the pre-installed grounding lug on the Beacon base exterior.
+- Close the flashhead and secure the two latches. - Connect a 2 AWG grounding wire to the pre-installed grounding lug on the exterior of the flashhead base.
 Connect the other end of the wire directly to tower steel, collective buss bar, or customer preferred location.
 Ensure the use of an anti-corrosive agent is used on all terminal ends.